 In 2018/19, HMICFRS adopted an integrated approach to the PEEL inspection programme, combining the effectiveness, efficiency and legitimacy strands into a single inspection.
-The report for this inspection was published in February 2020.
+The report for the 2019 inspection was published in February 2020.
 Bedfordshire were graded 'Good' overall in each of the three assessment categories (Effectiveness, Efficiency, Legitimacy), an improvement on the previous year.

 All recommendations and areas for improvement from inspection activity have been actioned and are tracked and updated through a local database and the PEEL task and finish group which is chaired by the Deputy Chief Constable.
-The outcome of the latest inspection will be known at the end of 2021/22.
+The outcome of the 2021/22 inspection was reported in April 2022 and showed further improvement by the Force with the gradings in the main being good alongside an outstanding grade for offender management but recognising a need to improve the Forces performance in responding to the public.
+The latter has seen a vast improvement with increased staff being recruited into the control as well as an increase in technology to assist with an ever increasing level of demand.